Configuring IIS to support Estonian Digital ID-card for authentication

 Configuring Windows Server certificate

 IIS server needs a TLS certificate to offer web services securely.
-In our example we use certificate issued from OctoX test environment.
-Both clients and web server itself must trust the certificate.
+In this example, a certificate issued from OctoX test environment is used.
+Both clients and the web server itself must trust the certificate.

-In domain environment it can make sense to use internal CA as web server certificate issuer.
-But if the security level is not good enough or we want to offer IIS services widely (for public services for example), it can be a good idea to get a certificate from any commonly trusted CA.
+In a domain environment it can make sense to use an internal CA as web server certificate issuer.
+But if the security level is not good enough or when offering IIS services widely (for public services for example), it can be a good idea to get a certificate from any commonly trusted CA.

 Requesting server certificate

-Because using IIS management console for querying TLS certificate is quite limited, we use certificates management console for that.
-Let’s start mmc.exe on IIS server and add Local Computer/Certificates snap-in into it.
-Now we have to create custom query:
+Because using IIS management console for querying TLS certificate is quite limited, the certificates management console is used instead.
+Start mmc.exe on IIS server and add the Local Computer/Certificates snap-in into it.
+Then create a custom query:

 Start with custom request

-Let’s click three times Next and then select Details, Properties.
-Certificate query custom request properties window appears:
+Click three times Next and then select Details, Properties.
+The certificate query custom request properties window appears:

 Certificate query properties window

-In the certificate query properties window we can set the exact properties we want to see in our new certificate.
+In the certificate query properties window, the exact properties desired in the new certificate can be set.

-If we need to do similar queries more often, then we recommend to use PowerShell for automation.
+For similar queries performed more frequently, it is recommended to use PowerShell for automation.

 Tab General

-Here we can set certificate friendly name and description.
-These fields are actually not inner parts of certificate but can be useful for later certificate selection and understanding what is what.
+Here the certificate friendly name and description can be set.
+These fields are not actually inner parts of the certificate but can be useful for later certificate selection and understanding what is what.

 Certificate general information